ADISAKBOONMARK/solcurity/Solcurity-Standard-ENG.md

 - `E1` - Should any fields be indexed?
 - `E2` - Is the creator of the relevant action included as an indexed field?
 - `E3` - Do not index dynamic types like strings or bytes.
-- `E4` - Is when the event emitted and all fields documented using natspec?
+- `E4` - Is when the event emitted and all fields documented using [Natspec](https://docs.soliditylang.org/en/v0.8.10/natspec-format.html)?
 - `E5` - Are all users/ids that are operated on in functions that emit the event stored as indexed fields?

 ## Contract

 - `T1` - Use an SPDX license identifier.
 - `T2` - Are events emitted for every storage mutating function?
-- `T3` - Check for correct inheritance, keep it simple and linear.
-(SWC-125)
+- `T3` - Check for correct inheritance, keep it simple and linear. ([SWC-125](https://swcregistry.io/docs/SWC-125))
 - `T4` - Use a `receive() external payable` function if the contract should accept transferred ETH.
 - `T5` - Write down and test invariants about relationships between stored state.
-- `T6` - Is the purpose of the contract and how it interacts with others documented using natspec?
+- `T6` - Is the purpose of the contract and how it interacts with others documented using [Natspec](https://docs.soliditylang.org/en/v0.8.10/natspec-format.html)?
 - `T7` - The contract should be marked `abstract` if another contract must inherit it to unlock its full functionality.
 - `T8` - Emit an appropriate event for any non-immutable variable set in the constructor that emits an event when mutated elsewhere.
 - `T9` - Avoid over-inheritance as it masks complexity and encourages over-abstraction.